miroslavpokorny/Hermes/Hermes/README.md

 }
 ```

-For more information about methods and classes look at documentation located at doc directory.
+For more information about methods and classes look at documentation located at *doc* directory or [click here](https://miroslavpokorny.github.io/Hermes/Hermes/doc/).

 ## Supported servers
 The library was tested on Windows 10 (1607 Anniversary Update) and IIS Express 10.